 The drawing of the green card lottery and the elimination of "junk" applications

 In fact, not one general draw is held, but six separate ones - in each of the six regions into which the world for the DV-lottery program is conditionally divided.
 For each region, a certain quota of winning people is calculated, the sum of these six quotas gives the total number of winnings - 100-150 thousand.

 At the time of the draw, all regional applications are randomly assigned new numbers (case numbers).

-Then each application is checked for compliance with the technical requirements of the rules of the DV-lottery.
-The program takes the application with the number 1, checks it and gives a conclusion about its compliance with the requirements.
-Then goes to the application number 2 and so on.
-If the program detects an application that does not correspond to the specified parameters, it marks it as “junk” and skips its number — the person who submitted it will not see the notification of the win.
+Then, each application is checked for compliance with the technical requirements of the DV lottery rules.
+The program takes application number 1, checks it and gives an opinion on its compliance with the requirements.
+Then it moves on to claim number 2 and so on.
+If the program detects an application that does not correspond to the specified parameters, it marks it as "junk" and skips its number - the person who submitted it will not see the notification of the prize.
 So the program checks applications in a row until the quota is filled with “good” numbers.

 Since no supporting documents are attached to the questionnaires when submitting an application, it is not possible to establish the accuracy of the data specified at this stage of the verification.
 A person may well be called Yyyyyyy Xxxxxxx.
 Therefore, in the future, only submitted photos are checked.

 Each image file is analyzed, it establishes whether the person is depicted in the photo and whether its image meets the compositional requirements.

 The area of the image in which the head should be located is determined by the rules — the program imposes a virtual mask on this area, which is the average display of the main parts of a human face: eyes, nose, lips, etc. If the parameters of the analyzed area match according to certain criteria with a mask, the photo is defined as containing a face image.
 At the same time, the program checks that it is a photograph in front of it, and not, for example, a watercolor drawing.
 Image quality is also checked.